Shrug-Time/Shrug/docs/IMPLEMENTATION_PLAN.md

    - Reasoning behind choices will be explained in non-technical terms

 Would you prefer we start with more detailed breakdowns of each phase now, or would you rather proceed phase by phase, diving deeper into each one as we reach it?

+Kyle's Thoughts:
+Can we apply ads even if we decide not to use them?
+How would recommendation system work?
+Use think to consider how to create subcollections and better organize data
+    In addition, use think to come up with the brst way to do the questions. i.e. How do you handle the million variations to one question?